FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

 4. Make sure the MySQL is running.
 If you are not use the default port, you need to change the port in the application.properties file.
 5. Start the application by run the StartSGSMT.sh file (sudo not required).
 This will set up corn job to run the application every 30 minutes.
 6. Stop the application by run the StopSGSMT.sh file.
 This will remove the corn job.
+7. You can set the configuration for log rotate in the application.properties file or make changes on UI (plan done it on v-0.5).

 # Starting Logic